elastic/kibana/src/core/PRINCIPLES.md

 "optionalPlugins": ["c"],
 ```
 ### Explicit API declaration
 Each plugins defines API & extension points explicitly.
-Any other API is not declared explicitly as public, should be considered private.
+Any other API that not declared explicitly as public should be considered private.
+HTTP endpoints belonging to other plugins are considered private.
+Plugins should expose JavaScript interfaces on top of these HTTP endpoints for other plugins to consume.
 ```js
 // GOOD
 deps.plugin.getData();